-Taranoth: Known to the Mulhorandi as the Highlands, this set of high plains between the River of Shadows and the River of Dawn is characterized by its spectacular cliffs that borders the western edge of this region.
+Taranoth: Known to the Mulhorandi as the Highlands, this set of high plains between the River of Shadows and the River of Dawn is characterized by its spectacular cliffs and falls that borders the western edge of this region.

 Derlaunt (Neutral, Human – Mulan, Expert 5, Magic User 4): Derlaunt is Precept of Gheldaneth, cousin to Tholaunt; the Divine Precept of Thoth, and a powerful and ambitious man.
 Derlaunt is often at odds with his cousin Tholaunt, and has been searching for a means to advance the power of the Church of Thoth and by association his own station.

 Most organisations in Mulhorand are part of the powerful central government and one of the churches of the godkings.

 The Guild of Scribes: This organization is the most powerful and influential, non religious organization in Mulhorand.
 The Guild of Scribes is populated mostly by slaves in service to the central government (and thus the Church of Horus-Re), they handle all the administrative tasks for every ministry in Mulhorand, and as a result wield a lot of hidden power and respect.